andreistoica12/research-internship/README.md

 cd research-internship/
 ```

-4. Switch to the WICO branch.
+4. Switch to the covaxxy branch.
 ```
-git checkout WICO
+git checkout covaxxy
 ```

 5. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install `virtualenv`.